ClinicalTrials.Veeva

 About

-In this study, researchers will learn more about the effects and safety of BIIB141, also known as omaveloxolone or SKYCLARYS®.
-This drug has been approved, or made available for doctors to prescribe, for people with Friedreich's Ataxia (FA) who are at least 16 years old.
-But, it is not yet available for children and teens with FA who are younger than 16 years old.
-The main objective of this study is to learn how BIIB141 works in the body and about its safety in children and teens who are 2 to 15 years old.
+In this study, researchers will learn more about omaveloxolone, also known as BIIB141 or SKYCLARYS®.
+Omaveloxolone is already approved for people with Friedreich's Ataxia (FA) who are 16 years of age or older.
+However, it is not yet available for younger teens and children.
+The main goal of this study is to learn how omaveloxolone affects symptoms of FA and its safety in younger participants between the ages of 2 and 15 years old.

 The main questions researchers want to answer in this study are: